 The many charms of Cyprus make it a fantastic destination for hikers – the rugged terrain under glorious sunshine just beckons to be explored.
 Hiking gives you a great opportunity to interact with the best of the Cypriot outdoors.
 Tighten your hiking boots and let us take you through some of the best trails in Cyprus.

 This being a circular trek, there are a number of starting points.
-Interact with nature and history while taking in the 13-km (8-mile) circular trail on the Troodos mountain range.
-From wild trees to fruits, the trail has a variety of vegetation including pine, strawberries, golden oak, cedar and wild rose, among others.
+Interact with nature and history while taking in the 13km (8mi) circular trail on the Troodos mountain range.
+With wild trees and fruits, the trail has a variety of vegetation including pine, strawberries, golden oak, cedar and wild rose, among others.

-Stop at one of UNESCO World Heritage sites on the island, Anagia Tou Araka Church of Troodos, to rediscover Cyprus’s history.
-The magical views of Xyliatos Dam, a manmade feature, make a great postcard background.
+Stop at one of Unesco World Heritage sites on the island, Panagia Tou Araka Church of Troodos, to rediscover Cyprus’s history.
+The magical views of Xyliatos Dam, a man-made feature, make a great postcard background.

-The panoramic view of the Mesaoria Plains from the ranges is one of the best experiences.
-It is a great location to take stunning nature photographs.
-If you are lucky, you will spot a fox or wild hare in the shrubby vegetation.
+The picturesque view of the Mesaoria Plain from the ranges is one of the best parts of the trail.
+It is a great location to take sensational nature photographs.
+If you are lucky, you may spot a fox or wild hare in the shrubby vegetation.

-Madari Circular Walk is of medium difficulty, with no sharp ascents or descents.
+Madari Circular Walk has a medium difficulty, with no sharp ascents or descents.